w3f/polkadot-wiki/docs/general/glossary.md

 ## Shared Security

-The security model that Polkadot uses whereby all chains are equally secured.
-This is achieved by placing proofs of the validity of parachain blocks into the Relay Chain such that, in order to revert finality of a single parachain, an attacker would need to attack the entire Polkadot system.
+The security model that {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses whereby all chains are equally secured.
+This is achieved by placing proofs of the validity of parachain blocks into the Relay Chain such that, in order to revert finality of a single parachain, an attacker would need to attack the entire
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} system.

 ## Slashing